Arthroscopy

 Arthroscopy: What Is, Types, Indications, and Contradictions

-Exercises At Home
+Exercises at Home

 In addition to rehabilitation activities, the rehabilitator will recommend simple exercises after arthroscopyTrusted Source.
 Each case will require a different set of exercises.
 Still, most often they will be stretching exercises, isometric exercises (using the force of tense muscles), and active exercises (in which physical exercise causes muscle activity).